Sound Advice: SLUCare Audiology

 This gives options to patients like St. Louisan Bob Kromer, who lost his hearing gradually over decades and tried a variety of aids before turning to SLUCare 18 months ago.
 Now he has an aid in one ear and a cochlear implant in the other.
 For Kromer, as for many of SLUCare's hearing patients, it wasn't just his hearing that was returned, but his quality of life.
 "I had always been an outgoing person, but before my cochlear implant, I had become totally withdrawn," Kromer says.
 "Now I'm back.
 I can hear my grandkids and understand them again.
 It's a wonderful, wonderful thing."

 From fitting patients with the optimal hearing aid to placing cochlear implants, SLUCare Physician Group offers a complete range of hearing-related care.
 In addition to Mikulec and Harris, the SLUCare audiology team includes Melissa Lowe, AuD, and Amy Estill, MA.
-They practice at Doctors Office Building at 3660 Vista Ave. and Mercy Hospital at 621 S. New Ballas Road.
+They practice at Doctors Office Building at 3660 Vista Ave. and at SLUCare Otolaryngology West County, 555 N. New Ballas Road, Suite 260.
 For more information, call 314-977-5110 or visit slucare.edu/hearing.

 By Stephanie Zeilenga